nadakhelif/ppp-text-generation/README.md

 ## Introduction

 In this application, we utilize a pretrained transformer model, specifically **GPT-2**, to generate poems.
 By fine-tuning the model on a dataset of poems, we enable it to learn the patterns, styles, and themes present in poetry.
 The application provides an interactive interface where you can input a prompt or a few lines of text, and the model will generate a poem based on the given input.
+The same is done for the news generation

 ## Installation